spok7/spigotUp/README.md

 # save all worlds files
 # this runs in the run_server.sh file before starting the server
 python3 backups.py -w

-# same as above, but saves from another worlds directory
-python3 backups.py -w -wc ../worlds

 # save all settings files
 # this runs in the update_server.sh file after fetching a new server version